ZhenLiuPhys/WWtt-MuC/Code/Figure_generator/readme.txt

-Data files that can be used to generate the plots in the paper
+Data files for each figure are in their appropiate folders.